ThienBao3617/AdvancedC-Cpp/README.md

 ## B. Static
 Static variables have two uses, to limit the scope of the variable within a source code file and to maintain the value of a local variable when exiting a function.

-***Cách 1: Giới hạn phạm vi của biến trong phạm vi một file source code***
+***Method 1: Limit the scope of variables within a file source code For example, a project has multiple source files***
-Ví dụ một project có các file source sau:
+For example, a project has multiple source files.

 func.h